 They're the base of the Democrat Party.

-And they're out there actively stigmatizing if you don't think the right thing about gay marriage, gone.
+If you don't think the right thing about gay marriage, gone.

-You don't think the right thing about Colbert, they're going to try to humiliate you and insult you and tell people you have no business listening to this guy.
+They're going to try to humiliate you and insult you and tell people you have no business listening to this guy.

-But if you don't conform, and apparently the left thinks that eating any food other than what they say is bad for your kids.
+And if you think that Hillary Clinton staged a shoe-throwing incident, if you even breathe something like that, if you don't conform, and apparently the left thinks that eating any food other than what they say is bad for your kids.

-And so Bubba Watson, who probably couldn't care less about any of this.
+And so Bubba Watson, who probably couldn't care less about any of this, he loves the place, but they're trying to stigmatize it and stigmatize him.

 Folks, it's not an insignificant thing.

-You might think a story like this is a throwaway, and 20 years ago, we would have done a big funny bit about it and laughed about it.
+And 20 years ago, we would have done a big, funny bit about it and laughed about it.

 And we still could.

-I mean, it's it's it it that hasn't changed.
+I mean, that hasn't changed.

 But what I didn't realize then was that a lot of people think this.

-The left has really done a bang-up job of creating an army of like-minded genuine idiots to whom this stuff matters.
+The left has really done a bang-up job of creating an army of like-minded, genuine idiots to whom this stuff matters.

-But the thing is they have a political party that represents and advances that kind of thinking.
+But the thing is, they have a political party that represents and advances that kind of thinking.

 It's called the Democrat Party.